 - Colour Palette

 All of these combined forms one big unified identity, which the brand is looking to achieve.
 Here are a couple of reasons, we believe brand guidelines are important:

 A key purpose of your branding guide is for all stakeholders to have an aligned vision when it comes to the values of the company and how the company needs to be represented.
 Brand guidelines will include information regarding the design elements of the brand.
 This is especially useful for content creators as there are rules to follow:

 - And more…

 Fully featured brand guidelines will leave you not needing to ask questions when it comes to choosing colours or fonts for new pieces of work.
-Brand guidelines are also very useful onboarding new members of your team, as it’s an easy to use tool to help carry the brand forward.
+Brand guidelines are also very useful in onboarding new members of your team, as it’s easy to use tool to help carry the brand forward.

 Quick Pro Tip: If your brand guidelines say to use a certain selection of colours.
 Stick to them.
 Do not pick a colour just because you like it.
 This will help eliminate inconsistency with the brand image.